 A single premium deferred annuity is a financial tool you can use to plan for retirement.
-It offers you guaranteed income, beginning at a date you specify, along with tax-deferred growth on your investment.
+This insurance product offers you guaranteed income, beginning at a date you specify, along with tax-deferred growth of interest earned on your policy.
 If you’re considering this annuity for your retirement plan, here are the most important things you need to know.

 Single Premium Deferred Annuity Explained

 Understanding what a single premium deferred annuity is and how it works begins with understanding how you fund annuities.
 With some annuities, you pay the premiums in multiple installments.
 Others take one lump sum premium up front when you purchase the annuity contract.

 That’s how you fund single premium deferred annuities.
 When you buy this type of annuity, you make one single premium payment at the outset.
 For example, say you receive a large inheritance or you’re rolling over money from a previous employer’s 401(k).
 You could use those funds to purchase the contract.
 Once you’ve done that, you don’t need to pay anything else toward the premiums for the annuity.